OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 Btk is present in all hematopoietic cells, except for T-cells and natural killer cells (Tsukada et al., 1993; Lindvall et al., 2005).
 It is also part of several other receptor-mediated signaling networks, including those initiated by Toll-like receptors (Jefferies et al., 2003), Fc receptors (Kawakami et al., 1994), and G-protein coupled receptors (Tsukada et al., 1994; Bence et al., 1997).
 Btk is critical for the generation of calcium flux in response to receptor activation, because it activates phospholipase C-γ2 (PLC-γ2), which produces the second messengers diaceylglycerol (DAG) and inositol (1,4,5)-trisphosphate (IP3).
 Btk dysfunction is the cause of X-linked agammaglobulinemia, a severe disease of primary immunodeficiency (Tsukada et al., 1993).

-The Tec family kinases have a lipid-interaction module attached to the N terminus of a Src-like module (i.e., concatenation of an SH3 domain, an SH2 domain and a tyrosine kinase domain) (
+The Tec family kinases have a lipid-interaction module attached to the N terminus of a Src-like module (i.e., concatenation of an SH3 domain, an SH2 domain and a tyrosine kinase domain) (Figure 1A).
+Like the non-receptor tyrosine kinase c-Abl, the Tec kinases lack a C-terminal tyrosine phosphorylation site that in Src kinases engages the SH2 domain in an autoinhibitory interaction (Sicheri et al., 1997; Xu et al., 1997; Nagar et al., 2003).
+The lipid-interaction module of the Tec kinases is an extended plekstrin homology (PH) domain fused to a Tec homology (TH) domain (Hyvönen and Saraste, 1997).
+The PH-TH binds PIP3 in membranes, or the soluble head group of PIP3, inositol tetrakisphosphate (IP4), in solution.
+A flexible linker connects the PH-TH module to the Src-like module; its length varies from 26 residues in Itk, the Tec family kinase in T-cells, to 45 residues in Btk.

 ![Figure 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig1-v2.jpg)

 **Figure 1.:** (A) Domain architectures of Btk, c-Abl, and c-Src.
 (B) Model for the Src-like module of Btk, based on the crystal structure of the domain-swapped dimer.
 (C) Comparison of the Src-like modules of Btk and c-Abl (PDB: 1OPK) (Nagar et al., 2003), superimposed on the C lobes of the kinase domains.
 There is a relative rotation of about 15° for the SH2 domains and 20° for the SH3 domains for the two structures.
 (D) Details of the SH3/SH2-kinase linker interface and the kinase catalytic cleft in Btk.
 Left panel: a cluster of hydrophobic residues on the SH3 domain packs against the polyproline type-II helix formed by the SH2-kinase linker.
 This type of interaction is seen in most SH3-peptide ligand complexes.
 Right panel: the activation loop of Btk folds into the mouth of the catalytic cleft, blocking part of the ATP-binding cleft.
-Glu 445, in helix αC, forms an ion pair with Lys 430 in the active conformation but is prevented from doing so in this inactive conformation by the activation loop and helix αC.DOI: http://dx.doi.org/10.7554/eLife.06074.00310.7554/eLife.06074.017Figure 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.06074.017
+Glu 445, in helix αC, forms an ion pair with Lys 430 in the active conformation but is prevented from doing so in this inactive conformation by the activation loop and helix αC.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) The Src-like module of Btk forms a domain-swapped dimer in the crystal lattice, with one molecule per asymmetric unit.
 The SH3 domain and the kinase domain are intact, but the SH2 domain forms a domain-swapped dimer with another molecule.
 (B) Molecular details of the domain-swapped SH2 dimer in Btk and Grb2 (Schiering et al., 2000).
 The SH2 domain opens up at a position within the β-sheet, so that helix αB of one polypeptide chain packs against the β-sheet of the other.
 (C) Interactions between the SH2-kinase linker and the kinase domain.
 Leu 390 of the linker stabilizes the inactive conformation of the kinase domain by being sandwiched between residues Trp 421 and Tyr 461 in the kinase domain.
 (D) The ‘electrostatic switch’ in the Btk kinase domain.
 The active conformation of the Btk kinase domain is modeled from the crystal structure of Lck (PDB: 3LCK) (Yamaguchi and Hendrickson, 1996) using Modeller (Eswar et al., 2006).
-Activation entails a shuffling of salt-bridge and polar hydrogen-bond partners.DOI: http://dx.doi.org/10.7554/eLife.06074.004
+Activation entails a shuffling of salt-bridge and polar hydrogen-bond partners.

 Tyrosine phosphorylation controls Btk activity.
 B-cell activation leads to rapid phosphorylation of Tyr 551 in the kinase domain and Tyr 223 in the SH3 domain of Btk (Park et al., 1996; Rawlings et al., 1996).
 Tyr 551 corresponds to the canonical phosphorylation site in the activation loop of tyrosine kinases; as expected, its phosphorylation increases Btk catalytic activity (Rawlings et al., 1996).
 Phosphorylation of Tyr 223 has been reported to have no apparent influence on Btk catalytic activity (Park et al., 1996; Middendorp et al., 2003).
 It lies within the peptide-binding groove of the SH3 domain, and its phosphorylation alters SH3 domain selectivity among binding partners (Morrogh et al., 1999; Middendorp et al., 2003).